FThis article is machine translated from english

 Features of the Feed view:

-Best for large amount of inputs collected and a need to group ideas in themes in real-time
+Best for large amount of inputs collected and a need to group ideas in themes in real-time.
+The feed works best when a project receives more than 50 contributions.

 Users can easily browse through the main themes, sub-themes and the individual submissions within it and can comment on start discussions on any of them.